wp-plugins/zedity/readme.txt

 4. Click on "Install now", activate it and you're done!

-Here is an [Installation Tutorial](http://zedity.com/blog/plugin-installation/) with step by step directions and screen-shots.
+Here is an [Installation Tutorial](http://zedity.com/blog/plugin-installation/) with step by step instructions.

 **Option B (via FTP):**